Pegasus Bridge: Battle for the bridge

 Pegasus Bridge, 9 June 1944; Horsa gliders can be seen top right where they landed.

 On the night of 5 June 1944, a force of 181 men, led by Major John Howard, were towed from RAF Tarrant Rushton in Dorset, southern England in six Horsa gliders to capture Pegasus Bridge, and also "Horsa Bridge", a few hundred yards/metres to the east, over the Orne River.
 The force was composed of D Company (reinforced with two platoons of B Company), 2nd Battalion, Oxford and Bucks Light Infantry; 20 sappers of the Royal Engineers of 249 Field Company (Airborne); and men of the Glider Pilot Regiment.
 The object of this action was to prevent German armour from crossing the bridges and attacking the eastern flank of the landings at Sword Beach, and to prevent the British 6th Airborne Division from being cut off.

 Five of the Ox and Bucks's gliders landed as close as 47 yards from their objectives 16 minutes past midnight.
 The attackers poured out of their battered gliders, completely surprising the German defenders, and took the bridges within 10 minutes.
-They lost two men in the process, Lieutenant Den Brotheridge and Lance corporal Fred Greenhalgh.
+They lost two men in the process, Lance corporal Fred Greenhalgh and Lieutenant Den Brotheridge.

-Greenhalgh drowned in a nearby pond when his glider landed.
+The impact of the crash landing of his glider threw Greenhalgh out of the glider and into a shallow pond.
+Face down and unconscious, he drowned, becoming the first Allied casualty.
 Lieutenant Brotheridge was mortally wounded crossing the bridge in the first minutes of the assault and became the first member of the invading Allied armies to die as a result of enemy fire on D-Day.

 One glider, assigned to the capture of the Orne river bridge, landed at the bridge over the River Dives, some 7 mi away.
 Most of the soldiers in this glider moved through German lines towards the village of Ranville where they eventually re-joined the British forces.
 The Ox and Bucks were reinforced at 03.00hrs by Lieutenant Colonel Pine-Coffin's 7th Parachute Battalion, and linked up with the beach landing forces with the arrival of [The rifles] Lord Lovat's Commandos.

 Among the first of the 7th Battalion reinforcements was Lieutenant Richard Todd, a young actor, who, nearly two decades later, would play Major Howard in the film The Longest Day.